 Is the O-1 Visa Better Than the H-1B?

-Ultimately, the H-1B’s reliance on a competitive annual lottery introduces a significant element of uncertainty not present with the O-1 visa.
-Your long-term immigration goals, such as the pathway to a green card, should also heavily influence which visa is the better option for you.
+Overall, the choice depends on your long-term immigration goals, such as the pathway to a green card, which will heavily influence which visa is the better option for you.

 Key O-1 Vs H-1B Differences Explained

-To qualify for an H-1B, the beneficiary (employee) of the visa must meet one of the following eligibility criteria:
+To qualify for an H-1B, the beneficiary (employee) of the visa must meet one of the following:

-- U.S. Bachelor’s Degree: Such as a four-year bachelor’s degree (or higher) from an accredited U.S. college or university in a field related to the specialty occupation.
+- A bachelor’s degree (or higher) from an accredited U.S. college or university in a field related to the specialty occupation.

-- Foreign Degree Equivalent: If the applicant holds a degree from a foreign institution, it must be evaluated to be the equivalent of a U.S. bachelor’s degree in the relevant field.
+- If the applicant holds a degree from a foreign institution, it must be evaluated as equivalent to a U.S. bachelor’s degree in the relevant field.

-- Work Experience Equivalency: An individual can qualify through a combination of work experience and/or education.
+- An individual can qualify through a combination of work experience and/or education.
 Three years of progressively responsible, specialized work experience can be substituted for one year of college education.
-For example, an individual with 12 years of relevant experience but no degree may be considered to have the equivalent of a bachelor’s degree.
+An individual with 12 years of relevant experience but no degree may be considered to have the equivalent of a bachelor’s degree.

-- Professional License: Holding an unrestricted state license, registration, or certification that authorizes the individual to fully practice the specialty occupation and be immediately engaged in that specialty in the state of intended employment.
+- Holding an unrestricted state license, registration, or certification that authorizes the individual to fully practice the specialty occupation and be immediately engaged in that specialty in the state of intended employment.

 Visa Cap & Processing Times